 58. That the republic Councils of Ministers, the Central Union bf Consumers' Cooperatives, the Ministry of Transportation, the Ministry of the Metallurgical Industry, the Ministry of the Coal Industry, the U.S.S.R.
-Ministry of the Lumber and Paper Industry and other departments supervising ministries and bakerv enterprises be required to carry out measures for further baking industrv. developina the introducina mechanization, improving sanitation, considerably raising the quality and expanding assortment of breads and rolls and increasing special transport facilities for delivering bread products to the trade network.
+Ministry of the Lumber and Paper Industry and other ministries and departments supervising bakery enterprises be required to carry out measures for further developing the baking industry, introducing mechanization, improving sanitation, considerably raising the quality and expanding assortment of breads and rolls and increasing special transport facilities for delivering bread products to the trade network.